The Chronicles of Narnia: Accusations of gender stereotyping

-The characters have positive and negative things to say about both male and female characters, suggesting an equality between sexes.
-However, the problem is that many of the positive qualities of the female characters seem to be those by which they can rise above their femininity ...
-The superficial nature of stereotypical female interests is condemned.

 Nathan Ross notes that "Much of the plot of 'Wardrobe' is told exclusively from the point of view of Susan and Lucy.
 It is the girls who witness Aslan being killed and coming back to life – a unique experience from which the boys are excluded.
 Throughout, going through many highly frightening and shocking moments, Susan and Lucy behave with grown up courage and responsibility.
 Their experiences are told in full, over several chapters, while what the boys do at the same time – preparing an army and going into battle – is relegated to the background.
 This arrangement of material clearly implies that what girls saw and did was the more important.
 Given the commonly held interpretation – that Aslan is Jesus Christ and that what the girls saw was a no less than a reenacting of the Crucifixion – this order of priorities makes perfect sense".

 Taking a different stance altogether, Monika B. Hilder provides a thorough examination of the feminine ethos apparent in each book of the series, and proposes that critics tend to misread Lewis's representation of gender.
 As she puts it "...we assume that Lewis is sexist when he is in fact applauding the 'feminine' heroic.
 To the extent that we have not examined our own chauvinism, we demean the 'feminine' qualities and extol the 'masculine' – not noticing that Lewis does the opposite."

+There have been other instances where C.S.
+Lewis's writings have been accused of gender stereotyping of women beyond The Chronicles of Narnia.
+Ursula K. Le Guin reviewing The Dark Tower in her 1989 book Dancing at the Edge of the World says "The spitefulness shown towards women in these tales is remarkable [...]
+There'a a good deal of hatred in Lewis, and it is frightening hatred, because this gentle, brilliant, loving, devout man never saw the need even to rationalize it, let alone apologize for it.
+He was self-righteous in his faith.
+That may be permissible to a militant Christian; but it is not permissible to a highly intelligent, highly educated man to be self-righteous in his opinions and prejudices."